dsiroky/gitconflictresolutionlikeaboss/README.md

 * Lines are ugly long and line wrapping is flipping your mind?
 Flip your split with `:windo wincmd J` or `:windo wincmd L`.

+* Show remote commit causing the conflict: `git show REBASE_HEAD`

+* Show local commit: git blame on lines in the conflict.

 ## Source of inspiration
 * https://github.com/whiteinge/dotfiles/blob/master/bin/diffconflicts
 * https://stackoverflow.com/questions/161813/how-to-resolve-merge-conflicts-in-git-repository